NYSE, Honeywell CEOs call for action on "fiscal cliff"

 WHAT A PLAN MIGHT LOOK LIKE

-Democrats and Republicans generally agree on the need to avoid about $600 billion in deficit-reduction measures set to start in 2013.
+Democrats and Republicans generally agree on the need to avoid about $600 billion (378 billion pounds) in deficit reduction measures set to start in 2013.
 But they are at odds how to get over the immediate crisis, divided over whether to extend tax cuts for everyone, as Republicans want, or just for those earning below $250,000, as the president wants.

 Solving the problem requires "both an increase in taxes and significant entitlement reform, along with discretionary spending cuts if this is going to work, and we need this to work," Cote said.